 - Personal Statement (500-1000 words)

-The personal statement should describe the applicant’s motivations for pursuing the Ph.D. in Law degree and should describe the applicant’s qualifications to undertake her or his proposed course of study, especially qualifications that are not evident from the applicant’s CV.
+The personal statement should describe the applicant’s motivations for pursuing the Ph.D. in Law degree and should describe the applicant’s qualifications to undertake the proposed course of study, especially qualifications that are not evident from the applicant’s CV.

 - Research Proposal (1000 words)